ataustin/covidclassroom/README.md

-# pupilhat
+# covidclassroom
-fitting students into classrooms
+Simple app to plan classrooms for physical distance of students.